-Prior to the 1990s, the flow of trade in goods was mostly between developed countries (the "North" versus developing countries, the "South").
-52 High-income countries accounted for 80 percent of world trade in 1985.
-53 Specifically, countries with similar GDP/capita produced goods such as automobiles, constrained by economies of scale and the size of their own market, and then traded those goods with other high-income countries in a larger integrated market for similar but differentiated goods.
-54 The view among economists is that trade within these industries with an expanded international market not only resulted in consumers benefiting from a greater variety of goods, but that it also helped minimize the costs to "losers," as it is easier to reallocate resources within industries than to reallocate from one industry to another.
-55 This reduced the impact of trade on the distribution of income.
-56
+countries, the "South").52 High-income countries accounted for 80 percent of world trade in 1985.53 Specifically, countries with similar GDP/capita produced goods such as automobiles, constrained by economies of scale and the size of their own market, and then traded those goods with other high-income countries in a larger integrated market for similar but differentiated goods.54 The view among economists is that trade within these industries with an expanded international market not only resulted in consumers benefiting from a greater variety of goods, but that it also helped minimize the costs to "losers," as it is easier to reallocate resources within industries than to reallocate from one industry to another.
+55 This reduced the impact of trade on the distribution of income.56

-With growth in trade accelerating after the Second World War, concerns were expressed in the 1980s about growing income inequality in the US, reflected in the increasing gap between skilled and unskilled wages.57 Critics of globalization put part of the blame on growing imports from low-wage developing countries in the global South.58 However, empirical analysis published in the early to mid-1990s concluded that the effects of North-South trade on US income inequality were very modest.59 By the start of the 2000s, the consensus among trade economists was that trade was not a key contributing factor in either declining employment in the US manufacturing sector or rising income inequality.60 Economists argued that observed changes in the US labor market were mainly due to technological change in the manufacturing sector, which complemented more-skilled workers,
+With growth in trade accelerating after the Second World War, concerns were expressed in the 1980s about growing income inequality in the US, reflected in the increasing gap between skilled and unskilled wages.
+57 Critics of globalization put part of the blame on growing imports from low-wage developing countries in the global South.58 However, empirical analysis published in the early to mid-1990s concluded that the effects of North-South trade on US income inequality were very modest.
+59 By the start of the 2000s, the consensus among trade economists was that trade was not a key contributing factor in either declining employment in the US manufacturing sector or rising income inequality.
+60 Economists argued that observed changes in the US labor market were mainly due to technological change in the manufacturing sector, which complemented moreskilled workers, thereby driving up skilled relative to unskilled